vtereshkov/umka-lang/doc/lang.md

 ## Declarations

 All types, constants, variables and functions should be declared before the first use.

-As an exception, a pointer base type, a dynamic array base type or a map item type may be declared after using the pointer type, the dynamic array type or the map type, respectively, but before the end of the same `type` declaration list.
+As an exception, a type may be declared after using it, but before the end of the same `type` declaration list, if this type is only used as
+* A pointer base type
+* A dynamic array base type
+* A map item type
+* A function parameter type or returned value type

 No identifier may be declared twice in the same block, except for redeclarations allowed in multi-value short variable declarations.

 Syntax: